 - Does not come with a belt hook

 This nailer by Ryobi offers a decent level of quality at a lower price range than other nailers.
 It may be a little heavy but has a strong set of features.

 The P320 has a few tool-free features, which means less downtime on the job.
 This includes a dial for tool-free adjustment to the depth of drive for a shot.
 This makes it simple to avoid under or over-driving nails.
 It also has a tool-less jam release to clear nail jams without a hassle.

 Another useful feature of the P320 AirStrike is that it lets you adjust the air pressure separately from the depth of drive.
 This is done with a large dial on the back of the tool and allows you to find that exact sweet spot to get your nails driven in just as deep as you want them.

 There are some problems with this nailer as well, though where after heavy use, it starts to become less reliable and misfires more often.
 Googling suggests that this is a known issue with these nailers and that some wd40 in the nail assembly may solve it for a time.

-- You adjust the air pressure and the nail feeder actuator to help with under and over-driving.
+- Adjustable air pressure and nail feeder actuator helps to prevent under and over-driving.